klzgrad/naiveproxy/README.md

 [Browser → Naïve client] ⟶ Censor ⟶ [Frontend → Naïve server] ⟶ Internet

-NaïveProxy uses Chrome's network stack to ensure its observable behavior is identical to regular HTTP/2 traffic between Chrome and standard frontend servers.
+NaïveProxy uses Chromium's network stack to parrot traffic between regular Chrome browsers and standard frontend servers.

-The frontend server can be any reverse proxy that is able to route HTTP/2 traffic based on HTTP authorization headers, preventing active probing of proxy existence.
+The frontend server can be any well-known reverse proxy that is able to route HTTP/2 traffic based on HTTP authorization headers, preventing active probing of proxy existence.
 Known ones include Caddy with its forwardproxy plugin and HAProxy.

 The Naïve server here works as a forward proxy and a packet length padding layer.
 Caddy forwardproxy is also a forward proxy but it lacks a padding layer.
 A [fork](https://github.com/klzgrad/forwardproxy) adds the NaïveProxy padding layer to forwardproxy, combining both in one.

-## Download binaries
+## Download NaïveProxy and Cronet binaries

 [Download here](https://github.com/klzgrad/naiveproxy/releases/latest).
 Supported platforms include: Windows, Android (with [SagerNet](https://github.com/SagerNet/SagerNet)), Linux, Mac OS, and OpenWrt ([support status](https://github.com/klzgrad/naiveproxy/wiki/OpenWrt-Support)).

 Users should always use the latest version to keep signatures identical to Chrome.

+Build from source: Please see [.github/workflows/build.yml](https://github.com/klzgrad/naiveproxy/blob/master/.github/workflows/build.yml).

 ## Server setup